billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 1. diff between my thoughts and real implementation
 2. diff between orbslam2 and multicol-slam (per-file diff)
 3. find out if any major changing parts are missing
-4. generic camera model definition (**to understand why camera model will be added as a vertex in optimization graph**)
+4. generic camera model definition (**to understand why camera model and camera extrinsic matrices will be added as vertex in optimization graph, maybe refer to other works that may simiplify the logic**)
-5. g2o edge formulation and deduction (**to find out how much effort is needed to deduct by our own; meanwhile understand why loop-related edge doesn't need to define new jacobian matrix?**)
+5. g2o edge formulation and deduction (**to find out how much effort is needed to deduct by our own**)
 6. map db and graph node organization structure (**to understand if large changes are needed for this part**)